kragen/derctuo/6-trit-variac.md

 resolution from 0-375 mV, 625 mV-1.375 V, and 1.625-2.375 V, and
 ¼-volt-or-better resolution up to 6.375 volts.

-Or, if you set the primary side to 64x --- connecting only the middle segment of the primary winding --- you get 4-volt resolution for 0-24 volts, 40-88 volts, and 104-152 volts, and 16-volt-or-better resolution up to 408 VAC.
-Ideally this 64x setting would be protected somehow so you didn't do it by accident.
-There's probably a reason they don't make power variacs with two sliders...
+Or, if you set the primary side to 64x — connecting only the middle segment of the primary winding — you get 4-volt resolution for 0-24 volts, 40-88 volts, and 104-152 volts, and 16-volt-or-better resolution up to 408 VAC.
+Ideally this 64x setting would be protected somehow so you didn’t do it by accident.
+There’s probably a reason they don’t make power variacs with two sliders...

-Since 63 millivolts to 408 volts is an unreasonably large range for a single apparatus --- 100 watts at 408 volts is only 250 mA, while at 63 millivolts it would be SIXTEEN HUNDRED AMPS --- maybe a better choice is to use a single four-terminal winding on the secondary side.
+Since 63 millivolts to 408 volts is an unreasonably large range for a single apparatus — 100 watts at 408 volts is only 250 mA, while at 63 millivolts it would be **sixteen hundred amps** — maybe a better choice is to use a single four-terminal winding on the secondary side.
 It could be wired, say, 2-5-4, which can produce multipliers [2, 4, 5,
 7, 9, 11], and windings on the primary side could be configured, say, 5n-2n-11n, providing divisors of 2n, 7n, 13n, and 18n, since 11n and
 5n are inaccessible with the two-lightswitch configuration.
-This design is amusingly analogous to a trucker's 4×6 gearshift, except that truckers' gear ratios are a lot closer together.
+This design is amusingly analogous to a trucker’s 4×6 gearshift, except that truckers’ gear ratios are a lot closer together.

 If we set the lowest available voltage here to 1 VAC (2 on the secondary, 18n on the primary), then our 23 available voltages are